shenwei356/LexicMap/docs/content/tutorials/index/_index.md

 1. `lexicmap utils seed-pos` can help to explore the seed positions, see the [usage and example](https://bioinf.shenwei.me/LexicMap/usage/utils/seed-pos/).
     Before that, the flag `--save-seed-pos` needs to be added to `lexicmap index`.
-1. `lexicmap utils subseq` can extract subsequences via genome ID, sequence ID and positions, see the [usage and example](https://bioinf.shenwei.me/LexicMap/usage/utils/subseq/).
+1. `lexicmap utils subseq` can extract subsequence via 1) reference name, sequence ID, position and strand, or 2) search result, see the [usage and example](https://bioinf.shenwei.me/LexicMap/usage/utils/subseq/).

 ## Index format changelog